w3c/market-data-odrl-profile/ActionsAndPurposes.md

 ## SIXX
+Any software using Data for a purpose other than in support of its display or distribution is considered a fee-liable Application (aka non-display).

+Real-time data only.

 Non-display Information Usage means all accessing, processing or consumption of Real-time Data, whether or not connected with any other use of Data, for a purpose other than in support of its display or distribution, i.e. for the following Purposes of Usage:
 1. Trading Applications